-Install Excel Add-In for Operations Hub (on page 149).
+Install Excel Add-In for Operations Hub (on page 138).

+This topic describes how to copy or export the issuer certificate on Server.
+If this is not done, you will get an error while querying data as shown in the image below.
-- 1. Navigate to the machine where Operations Hub is installed.

-- 2. Select Site Information (Not secure).

-- 3. Select Certificate (invalid).

-The Certificate window appears.

-- 4. Select Certificate Path.

-- 5. Select the Root CA certificate.

-- 6. Select Details.

-- 7. Select Copy to file.

-The Certificate Export Wizard window appears.

-8. Select DER encoded binary X.509(.CER) format and select Next.

-- 9. Select Browse to save the certificate file at desired location. - 10.
+- 1. Navigate to the machine where Operations Hub is installed. - 2.
+Select Site Information (Not secure). - Select Certificate (invalid).The Certificate window appears. - 4.
+Select Certificate Path. - 5.
+Select the Root CA certificate. - 6.
+Select Details. - Select Copy to file.The Certificate Export Wizard window appears. - 8.
+Select DER encoded binary X.509(.CER) format and select Next. - 9.
+Select Browse to save the certificate file at desired location. - 10.
 Complete the certificate export.

-Install or import the certificate (on page 152).
+Install or import the certificate (on page 140).